En / Ru

 The village of Polina Osipenko

-This event, (not counting our unplanned visit) seems to have become the brightest in the history of the village, which still lives a quiet and calm life.
-After a day of aimless wandering along a couple of streets; after a night in a hotel with the same name “Five Stars”, where water was dripping directly from the ceiling onto the plush leopard-colored bed covers, our group finally went to our destination - Ongachan air base.
+This event (not counting our unplanned visit) seems to have become the brightest in the history of the village, which still lives a quiet and calm life.
+After a day of aimless wandering along a couple of streets; after a night in a hotel with the same name “Five Stars”, where water was dripping directly from the ceiling onto the plush leopard-colored bed covers, our group finally headed to our destination — Ongachan air base.

 Air Base Ongachan

-Behind the base there is Lake Ongachan, which is about 15 minutes by foot through impassable bushes, or little bit longer if you stop to admire the blooming irises and the taiga vegetation.
+Behind the base there is Lake Ongachan, which is about 15 minutes on foot through impassable bushes, or a little bit longer if you stop to admire the blooming irises and the taiga vegetation.
 They say there are bears nearby, but they rarely go to the camp, only when it's quiet and smells tasty.

 My favorite activity there was walking along the beach.
-I like to look at the objects that washed ashore from the sea.
-I did not find anything valuable, I thought maybe it's a good idea to buy a portable metal detector though.
-But there will always be trophies - from the shore of the Sea of Okhotsk I took away unusual stones and crooked wooden sticks polished by the sea, shaped like whales.
+I like to look at the objects that had washed ashore from the sea.
+I did not find anything valuable, I thought maybe it was a good idea to buy a portable metal detector though.
+But there will always be trophies — from the shore of the Sea of Okhotsk I took away unusual stones and crooked wooden sticks polished by the sea, shaped like whales.

 Small Shantar